-Professor Catherine Stoddart
+Professor Catherine Stoddart PSM

-As a Nuffield Fellow (2000) and Churchill Fellow (2006) she reviewed models for isolated clinical practice in Alaska and Canada, focusing on Indigenous communities.
+As a Nuffield Fellow (2000) and a Churchill Fellow (2006) she reviewed models for isolated clinical practice in Alaska and Canada, focusing on Indigenous communities.
 She is Visiting Professor of Nursing at Oxford Brookes University and Associate Professor at Edith Cowan and Notre Dame Universities.

-Catherine has a Bachelor of Science (Nursing), Master of Project Management) and Master of Business Administration.
-She was awarded the 2011 Telstra Western Australia Business Woman of the Year for a range of leadership development and aboriginal employment programs across Health.
-In September 2013, she received the Public Service Medal in recognition of her contribution to health and innovative global community health volunteering programs.
+Catherine has a Bachelor of Science (Nursing), a Master of Project Management and a Master of Business Administration.
+She was awarded the 2011 Telstra Western Australia Business Woman of the Year for a range of leadership development and Aboriginal employment programmes across health.
+In September 2013, she received the Public Service Medal in recognition of her contribution to health and innovative global community health volunteering programmes.